 As of today, excavations are being carried out in the wider landscape of Gamla Uppsala ancient religious center.
 Although the ‘Royal Mounds’ are the most conspicuous structures in the terrain, archaeologists today understand the importance of investigating not only such prominent features, but also the surrounding landscape.
 It has been estimated that there have been thousands of burials in Gamla Uppsala, though many have been destroyed over the centuries by farming and quarrying.

-Furthermore, there was a densely populated settlement in Gamla Uppsala as early as the seventh century A.D.
+There was also a densely populated settlement in Gamla Uppsala as early as the seventh century AD.

 By placing the ‘Royal Mounds’ within its wider landscape, we will be able to have a broader view and a better understanding of the society of Gamla Uppsala during that period of its history.

 Painting of the Royal Mounds of Gamla Uppsala.
 Circa 1850.
 Public Domain

 Featured image: ‘Oleg being mourned by his warriors’, an 1899 painting by Viktor Vasnetsov.
 This burial rite, with the funerary kurgan or mound, is typical in Scandinavian and Eurasian nomadic customs.
 Public Domain

 treeswithknees, 2015.
 Royal Mounds of Gamla Uppsala.
 [Online]

 www.germanicmythology.com, 2015.
 The Temple at Old Uppsala and the Royal Burial Mounds.
 [Online]

 Available at: http://www.germanicmythology.com/works/uppsalatemple.html